-Show us your mercy, O LORD, and grant unto us your salvation (Psalm 85:7).
-Mercy is an attitude of compassion, love, and care towards the underprivileged, destitute, afflicted and helpless.
+Show me your mercy, O LORD, and grant unto us your salvation (Psalm 85:7).
+Mercy is an attitude of compassion, love, and care towards the underprivileged, destitute, afflicted, and helpless.

 It is unmerited favor, grounded in God’s very nature that begins from the divine attributes of God.
 Mercy is a unique and personal privilege of the Almighty God Himself to mankind.